DanielaLaura/DanielaLaura.github.io/_posts/2019-09-27-Minimum-subset-of-Pandas.md

 - The similarity between pivot and unstack

-The concrete examples were all derived by the following principle: If a method does not provide any additional functionality over another method (i.e. its functionality is a subset of another) then it shouldnâ€™t be used.
+The concrete examples were all derived by the following principle: If a method does not provide any additional functionality over another method (i.e. its functionality is a subset of another) then it shouldn’t be used.
 Methods should only be considered if they have some additional, unique functionality.

 ### Selecting a Single Column of Data

 Selecting a single column of data from a Pandas DataFrame is just about the simplest task you can do and unfortunately, it is here where we first encounter the multiple-choice option that Pandas presents to its users.
 You may select a single column as a Series with either the brackets or dot notation.
-Letâ€™s read in a small, trivial DataFrame and select a column using both methods.
+Let’s read in a small, trivial DataFrame and select a column using both methods.

     import pandas as pd
     df=pd.read_csv('play_evaluation.csv', sep=';')